 Teflon tape and a set of pliers tightened everything up, and after a very frustrating half hour, I had a leak-free shower.
 Small tip: for the best seal, when wrapping Teflon tape around the thread of the shower stem, be sure to wrap it in the direction that you’ll tighten the shower fixture.

-I was hoping to get a little more done in the room before the big reveal (like hang a little art), but a working, clean shower trumps my half-finished master bath, so I’ll be switching rooms and using the room in here until the master bath is finished.
+I was hoping to get a little more done in the room before the big reveal (like hang a little art), but a working, clean shower trumps my half-finished primary bath, so I’ll be switching rooms and using the room in here until the primary bath is finished.

 So once the baseboards are in tonight, I’ll take a few final shots to show you what things look like.
 While I can’t really call the room “done” yet, this room is one of the farthest reached on the shit-show to completed scale.
 Which also means that when I’m using this bathroom, I get to move on to other projects.
 Woo hoo!